huzaifahp7/huzaifahp7.github.io/_writing/07-16-2025-beauty-of-simplicity.md

 ### Beauty becomes more concentrated when structure dissolves.

 Sometimes, I feel like a ghazal written in the simplest language says more than a book filled with dense jargon.
-That doesn’t mean I don’t enjoy reading both equally—only that the mind sometimes yearns for a simpler understanding of the world.
+That doesn’t mean I don’t enjoy reading both equally, only that the mind sometimes yearns for a simpler understanding of the world.
 A friend of mine, an avid reader, once said: "It’s beautiful how what an entire book tries to say was captured by this poet in a single couplet."
 That’s when I realized that sometimes, beauty lies in simplicity.I decided to take the metaphor a bit further in the last two lines, as per usual, because I love weaving a touch of mysticism and love into my couplets.
 Sometimes, a single glance can speak more than a book ever could.

 > Ek baab, kitaab se zyada zulala,